|

 even more dangerous than a single dog.
 Something needs to be done

+to stop dogs from roaming.
 Strengthening (or enacting) leash laws is an excellent place to

 start when addressing the issue of dog attacks.
 Remember, it's not